SixSq/sixsq.github.io/blog/discover/_posts/2023-12-21-how-edge-computing-transforms-maritime-logistics.md

 ### Monitoring Container Movements in Real Time

-Containers in transit face various risks, from accidental falls to potential damage.
+Containers in transit face various risks, from accidental falls to physical damage.
 Edge computing introduces continuous monitoring of containers, instantly alerting operators to potential hazards.
-This proactive approach ensures a swift response to prevent accidents, falls, or displacements safeguarding both personnel and valuable cargo.
+This proactive approach ensures a swift response to prevent accidents, falls, or displacements, safeguarding both personnel and valuable cargo.

 ### Ensuring Workers’ Safety